From the Post Director to NYARNG Soldiers:

 - Continue improvements on the NY Guard Headquarters in Building 84

-- Continue improvements in the Lodging Facility including replacing the ceiling tiles, restoring the DFAC for event catering & planning for a new key system
+- Continue improvements in the Lodging Facility including improving the entranceway sidewalk, restoring the DFAC for event catering & installing a new key system

-- Complete plans for modernizing Building 503 for use by the RTI and for medical readiness
+- Continue capital improvements on Building 503 for use by the RTI and for medical readiness

 - Continue to invest in our water and waste water treatment facilities to ensure uninterrupted, high quality outcomes for the long term